 - Once semi cooked turn the pakode and repeat the same.
 Reduce the flame and fry till crisp.

 - For pakode always use large oval potatoes.

-- Keeping potatoes in water helps to avoid discolouration and removal of extra starch.
+- Keeping potatoes in water helps to avoid discoloration and removal of extra starch.

 - Make sure that the slices are thin because if slices are fat then while frying it won’t cook properly.

-- If you don’t have rice flour you can also use cornflour.
+- If you don’t have rice flour you can also use corn starch (flour).